biolab/orange3-bioinformatics/doc/widgets/gene_sets.md

 Example
 -------

 To create a custom gene set, we start by importing an Excel table that includes 284 human homologs of DNA "damage-up" proteins (DDPs) identified in *E.coli*.
 These DDPs are categorized into three gene sets: All DDPs, DDPs with known cancer drivers excluded, and validated DDPs recognized as genuine DNA damage instigators in human cells [(Xia et al.)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6344048/).
 We accomplish this by utilizing the **File** widget.
 Next, we pass this data to the **Genes** widget for gene annotation, and then to the **Gene Sets** widget for custom gene set creation.
 Within the **Gene Sets** widget, we can select our file from the drop-down menu in the *Custom Gene Sets* section to generate the desired gene set.
+This workflow can be accessed [here](https://download.biolab.si/download/files/workflows/orange/bioinformatics_gene_sets.ows).

 ![](images/gene-sets/Gene-Sets-example.png)

 Next, we load the [*GDS3592*](https://pubmed.ncbi.nlm.nih.gov/20040092/) data set from the **GEO Data Sets** widget.
 This is a comparison of gene expressions in 12 normal ovarian surface epithelia and 12 ovarian cancer epithelial cells.
 To annotate the genes, we utilize the **Genes** widget.
 Once the genes are annotated, we connect both the **Genes** and **Gene Sets** (with our custom gene set selected) widgets to the **Single Sample Scoring** widget.
 Finally, we use **Data Table** widget to observe the enrichment scores associated with the selected gene sets.

 ![](images/gene-sets/Gene-Sets-example2.png)